 OSHA, on the other hand, focuses on workplace safety.
 Its guidelines ensure that employees have a safe environment, which includes proper clearance around electrical equipment to prevent accidents.
 While OSHA’s rules are mandatory for businesses, the principles behind them are just as important for homeowners.
 Following these established standards is the best way to ensure your system is safe for everyone.

-What Makes Up the “Working Space”?
+What Counts as “Working Space”?

 The “working space” isn’t just the floor area; it’s a three-dimensional zone.
 According to NEC standards, this space must be at least 30 inches wide (or the width of the panel, if it’s wider) and extend 36 inches deep, straight out from the front of the panel.
 This clearance must also extend from the floor to the ceiling, creating a clear rectangular box that cannot be used for storage.